Henrietta Maria of France: Art patronage

 The Queen's House at Greenwich, completed under Henrietta Maria's sponsorship of Inigo Jones.

 Henrietta Maria had a strong interest in the arts, and her patronage of various activities was one of the various ways in which she tried to shape court events.
 She and Charles were "dedicated and knowledgeable collectors" of paintings.
 Henrietta Maria was particularly known for her patronage of the Italian painter Orazio Gentileschi, who came to England in 1626 in the entourage of her favourite François de Bassompierre.
 Orazio and his daughter Artemisia Gentileschi were responsible for the huge ceiling paintings of the Queen's House at Greenwich.
 The Italian Guido Reni was another favourite artist, along with the miniature painters Jean Petitot and Jacques Bourdier.
 Anthony van Dyck was another very important painter she would often commission, either as gifts for others or for personal appreciation.

 Henrietta Maria became a key patron in Stuart masques, complementing her husband's strong interest in paintings and the visual arts.
 She performed in various works herself, including as an Amazon in William Davenant's 1640 "Salmacida Spolia".
 She was also a patron of English composer Nicholas Lanier, and was responsible for Davenant being appointed the Poet Laureat in 1638.

 The queen liked physical sculpture and design too, and retained the designer Inigo Jones as her surveyor of works during the 1630s.
 Like Charles, she was enthusiastic about garden design, although not horticulture itself, and employed André Mollet to create a baroque garden at Wimbledon House.
 She patronized Huguenot sculptor Hubert Le Sueur, while her private chapel was plain on the outside, but its interior included gold and silver reliquaries, paintings, statues, a chapel garden and a magnificent altarpiece by Rubens.
 It also had an unusual monstrance, designed by François Dieussart to exhibit the Holy Sacrament.

 Henrietta Maria also had quite an interest in commercial theatre and, much like paintings and sculptures, was a prime patronage to many actors, their companies, and the theaters they performed in.
-A prime name in regards to her theatrical patronages is Christopher Beeston, who had not only run his own company of actors known by the Beeston's Boys, but others such as Queen Henrietta's Men.
+A prime name in regard to her theatrical patronages is Christopher Beeston, who had not only run his own company of actors known by the Beeston's Boys, but others such as Queen Henrietta's Men.
 The latter group performed in many courts, such as Hampton Court or the Denmark House.
 These plays would often be to critical acclaim and great reception of the time, especially from other theatrical figures like Thomas Heywood.
 In the end – again, such as with other art forms – those who received Henrietta Maria's patronages were always appreciated, and in turn made certain to perform much appreciated shows.